 How Pain and Suffering Is Calculated in Texas

-- The Per Diem Method – A daily compensation rate is assigned to your pain and suffering, multiplied by the number of days you take to recover.
+- The per diem method: A daily dollar rate is assigned to your suffering and multiplied by the number of days it took you to recover.

 How Much Is Pain and Suffering Worth in a Car Accident?